Car Squeaks

 1. Worn brake pads

-2. Newly installed pads
+2. Newly installed brake pads

 4. Wiper blades

-A simple silicone lubrication can eliminate squeaks.
+Applying silicone lubricant can help eliminate squeaks.

 When You Should Visit a Workshop